 Nothing.
 We’ve used the terms interchangeably here.
 Sorry.
 Some people also call them battery packs or power packs.
 They all mean the same thing.
 Simply a battery with some USB sockets that can be used to recharge other devices’ batteries.

 A portable charger, or power bank, uses the same type of Lithium battery as your phone.
 They can be recharged thousands of times whilst remaining effective, though after several years, there may be some reduction in total capacity.

 Yes.
 Lithium batteries work best between 10°C and 50°C, and should never be recharged when below 0°C, as this can damage the battery.
 Using a power bank at a low temperature shouldn’t have any permanent effects, but may reduce the effective charge of the power bank.

+During the British summer, I’d expect the temperature in your tent to stay within the ideal range.
+Just watch out for leaving your power bank lying around in direct, strong sunlight and you’ll be fine.
 And remember, your phone uses the same Lithium battery technology, so avoid charging it if it’s ever below freezing.

 It’s normal for both power banks and smartphones to become warm or generate heat during use.
 However, if your device gets too hot, safety mechanisms should cause it to cut off.
 This can happen if you leave your smartphone or power bank in direct sunlight, or during a malfunction.